Last date modified: 2026-Jan-16

 aiR for Review leverages the prompt criteria across a three-phased workflow:

-- Develop—user write and iterate on the prompt criteria and test on a small document set until aiR’s recommendations align sufficiently with expected relevance and issue classifications.
+- Develop—user writes and iterates on the prompt criteria and tests on a small document set until aiR’s recommendations align sufficiently with expected relevance and issue classifications.
+See Developing prompt criteria for more information.

 The prompt criteria validation process covers phase 2, Validate.